 Prior to Lindley Law, Satie received a J.D. from the University of North Carolina School of Law.
 During her time in Chapel Hill, she served as a board member for the First Amendment Law Review, Women in Law, and Student Bar Association, and completed over 100 hours of pro bono work.
 Satie also interned for Judge William A. Webb, federal magistrate judge for the U.S. District Court for the Eastern District of North Carolina, and held several internship and externship positions throughout North Carolina and Washington, D.C.
 During her third year, Satie was accepted into the Juvenile Justice Clinic where she counseled, advised, and advocated for juveniles in court proceedings.

 Satie is also a proud alumna of Wake Forest University.
 During college she joined several student organizations, spent a semester studying in Venice, Italy, and participated in a service trip to Vietnam, after which she was granted membership in the Pro Humanitate community service honor society.
 She was also a member of Pi Sigma Alpha, the national political science honors society, and Lambda Pi Eta, the national communications honors society.
 Satie graduated cum laude from Wake Forest University, with a bachelor of arts in Political Science and a minor in Mass Communication.

-In her free time, Satie serves on the board for the Young Affiliates of the Mint, and is an active member of the Junior League of Charlotte, the Mecklenburg County Bar, and United Way of the Central Carolinas LINC.
+In her free time, Satie serves on the board for the Young Affiliates of the Mint and is an active member on several committees with the Mecklenburg County Bar.
 She also enjoys traveling, shooting clay, playing tennis, and spending time with her Beagle-Bluetick Coonhound rescue, Judge, who can often be found sleeping under her desk at Lindley Law.